 Furnishing the Cattery: Once the cattery and/or designated space is completed, it’s time to furnish.
 Cat Trees, litter pans, toys, scratching posts, window seats, shelves, and tunnels.
 Make their space a kitty wonderland!

 Acquisition of Breeding Cats: One of your biggest upfront expenses will be the purchase of your kittens with breeding rights.
 Depending on your chosen breed, you can expect to spend $3,000 – $4,000 for a kitten.
-And you can’t start a cattery with just one. 🙂 It’s suggested that
+Importing (which is what most newbies will do), and transport costs are one of the biggest expenses.
+Be sure to check out our article and podcast about importing cats from overseas so that you’re informed about that process, as well.

 Licensing and Registration: Every breeder will need to register with a cat club.
-There’s either an annual fee, or a lifetime membership fee to join the clubs.
+There’s either an annual fee or a lifetime membership fee to join the clubs.
 After that, your Queens, Sires, and Litters will all need to be registered with the club.
 This will allow you to issue certified Pedigrees for your kittens, participate in cat shows, and more.
+Learn more about registering your cattery and kittens in the course for beginner cat breeders.

-Medications and Supplements: This one is controversial as some breeders don’t feel like cats needs any supplementing while other will supplement with vitamins and lysine.
+Medications and Supplements: This one is controversial as some breeders don’t feel like cats need any supplementing while others will supplement with vitamins and lysine.
 There are extra nutrients for pregnant and lactating cats and even melatonin chips to control heat.
 If you decide to supplement your cats, this will likely be a monthly cost.

 Every cat in your breeding program should be tested and screened before breeding.